A number of different shapes and sizes of items

 2. How is your service different from what the hospital provides?

-While hospital oncology teams focus on diagnosis and treatment, my role is to complement their work by offering personalized, whole-person support.
-I help you manage physical, emotional, and lifestyle challenges—supporting your wellbeing, coping strategies, and overall quality of life throughout your cancer journey.
+While hospital oncology teams focus on diagnosis and treatment, Holo Health services aim to complement their work by offering personalised, whole-person support.
+We help you manage physical, emotional, and lifestyle challenges—supporting your wellbeing, coping strategies, and overall quality of life throughout your cancer journey.

 Please note:

-• I do not offer medical treatments, diagnostic services, or hands-on nursing procedures such as infusions, injections or wound care.
+• We do not offer medical treatments, diagnostic services, or hands-on nursing procedures such as infusions, injections, or wound care.

-• I am not able to respond to urgent health concerns or emergencies.
-In such cases, you must contact your oncology team, GP, NHS 111, 999 or other emergency services as appropriate.
+• We are not able to respond to urgent health concerns or emergencies.
+In such cases, you must contact your oncology team, GP, NHS 111, 999 or other emergency services.

 • Support is provided through scheduled sessions only.
-I do not offer on-call or out-of-hours care.
+We do not offer on-call or out-of-hours care.

 3. Who can benefit from your services?

-I support individuals at every stage of the cancer journey — from those newly diagnosed, in active treatment, in recovery, remission, or living with advanced disease.
-I also welcome anyone interested in cancer prevention, as well as carers looking for guidance or emotional support in caring for a loved one.
+We support individuals at every stage of the cancer journey — from those newly diagnosed, in active treatment, in recovery, remission, or living with advanced disease.
+We also welcome anyone interested in cancer prevention, as well as carers looking for guidance or emotional support.

 4. In a nutshell, what services do you offer?

-5. Why is the program 12 weeks long?
+5. Why is the programme 12 weeks long?

 The 12-week structure is grounded in scientific evidence showing that this is the minimum timeframe required to create meaningful, lasting changes in health behaviours, physical function, and psychological wellbeing.
-Research in oncology and behavioural science consistently demonstrates that three months is an effective period to build new routines, see measurable improvements, and integrate supportive therapies in a sustainable way.
+Research in oncology and behavioural science consistently demonstrates that three months is an effective period to build new routines, see measurable improvements, and integrate supportive therapies sustainably.

 6. Do I need a referral from my oncologist?

-I work with different oncologists via direct referral.
-However you can also self refer or can be referred by a relative or carer.
-Please note you need to seek consent from patient prior to referral.
+We work with oncologists via direct referral, but you can also self-refer or be referred by a relative or carer.
+Consent from the patient is always required.

-I'll ask you to provide the details of your medical team, clinic letters and other medical records, this is essential to thoroughly understand your case.
-I also liaise with your medical team (with your consent) to ensure coordinated care.
+We will ask for your medical team’s details, clinic letters, and relevant records to understand your case.
+With your consent, we liaise with your team to ensure coordinated care.

 7. Is this service only for people currently in treatment?

 Not at all.
-I work with people before, during, and after treatment — including those in long-term recovery or palliative stages.
+We work with people before, during, and after treatment — including those in long-term recovery or palliative stages.
 Support is always tailored to your needs and goals.

 8. Do you treat the cancer itself?

-No. I do not replace medical or nursing oncology care.
-My role is to complement conventional treatments by supporting your body and mind, helping reduce treatment-related symptoms, and improving overall wellbeing with evidence- based lifestyle interventions and complementary therapies.
+No. We do not replace medical or nursing oncology care.
+Our role is to complement conventional treatments by supporting your body and mind, helping reduce treatment-related symptoms, and improving overall wellbeing with evidence-supported lifestyle interventions and complementary therapies.

 9. Can you visit me at home?

-Yes, I offer home visits across London and inside the M25 area.
-Please enquire for other locations.
+Yes, in special situations we can offer home visits across London and within the M25 area.
+Please enquire about availability and fees.

 10. Do you offer virtual appointments?

 Yes.
-My consultations can be both virtual and in person for flexibility and convenience.
+Consultations can be both virtual and in-person for flexibility and convenience.

 11. Do you provide nursing treatments such as injections, infusions, or medication administration?

-That’s a very important question—and one I deeply respect.
-I’m a Senior Oncology Clinical Nurse Specialist with over a decade of experience supporting individuals and families through every stage of the cancer journey—before, during, and after treatment.
-I’ve worked extensively across both the NHS and private sectors, and I hold training in several integrative and supportive care approaches.
+We are led by Maria Vega, a Senior Oncology Clinical Nurse Specialist with over a decade of experience supporting individuals and families through every stage of the cancer journey.
+Maria has worked extensively across both NHS and private sectors and holds specialist training in several integrative and supportive care approaches.

-Importantly, I am fully insured and I work within strict professional and ethical standards.
-You can feel confident knowing that your care is delivered with the highest levels of clinical integrity, compassion, and accountability.
+You can feel confident knowing your care is delivered with clinical integrity, compassion, and accountability.

 • Oncology physiotherapists